-Every year, Autism Ontario, other organizations and businesses, and the Provincial and Federal Government offer various awards, scholarships, and funding opportunites to help autistic youth and adults reach their full potential.
+Every year, Autism Ontario, various organizations and businesses, and the Provincial and Federal Government offer various awards, scholarships, and funding opportunities to help autistic youth and adults reach their full potential.
 Browse the opportunities below.

 Autism Ontario Opportunities

 The purpose of BBFF is to provide financial assistance directly to autistic adults in Ontario through a reimbursement of funds spent to access greater participation in their local communities.

 Program fees for recreation or skill development, respite, professional supports, tuition, or other creative solutions connected to building life plans for autistic adults will be considered for subsidy.

 Successful candidates will receive reimbursement of up to $500.00.
 An individual may receive this subsidy only once.

 David Conforti was a remarkable and caring young man who made a difference in his community and inspired others through his volunteer work in York Region, Ontario.
 In order to recognize the importance of volunteering in David’s life, and to further encourage and recognize volunteerism with community impact among other people with autism, his family, together with the Autism Ontario – York Region Chapter, created The David Conforti - Reach for the Stars Award, as a lasting tribute and in memory of David Conforti’s life.